 TAKE ACTION for filmmakers & actors

 TAKE ACTION, meeting weekly near Union Square in Manhattan, is a creative gym, in which working filmmakers and actors meet weekly to expand their on-camera, scene-study skill set, try out new material, and explore ways to collaborate more effectively - all in a nurturing, fertile environment.
 Current COVID protocols will be observed.
 Participants must be fully vaccinated.
 All must be prepared to stay masked at all times.
 Every member works each session and doesn't need to be present the entire session - though you're invited to watch all work and participate in all discussions.
-Each scene takes approximately 90 minutes to rehearse and shoot.

 Our actors have been nominated for SAG awards; won Emmys; starred or co-starred in projects made by such world-class filmmakers as Joel & Ethan Coen, Jane Campion, and Woody Allen; been on pretty much every TV series shooting on the East Coast; starred on and offBroadway; or are starting out but show great promise.
 And many, through their experience with us, are now proving to be triple-threats: directing, producing, and writing their own webseries and short films.

 Performance is essential to a successful film, yet directors often go years without working with actors, waiting until their next film gets a green light.
 Weekly sessions with a wide range of accomplished actors help you up your game, enabling you to speak most any actor's language.

 The same holds true for actors.
 TAKE ACTION has all the benefits of both a camera technique class and a scene study class.
 Taking class with Jon and a wide range of directors makes actors more adept on set, at auditions, and in rehearsal.
 You learn to take greater control of your own process.
 During each session, practical topics are discussed, such as what directors can do when an actor doesn't respond as hoped to notes and what actors can do when they disagree with a director's note.